 While solar is a much steady resource, wind on the other hand is more difficult to model, as it is more variable.
 The EnergyMetric adopts a probabilistic approach and considers the uncertainty of each renewable energy source.

 However, it is still a modelling software meaning that “it’s still a network with partial coverage”, alerts Colin McKinnon.
-The whole point of what we have been trying to do is quantify as accurately as we can this intermittency.
+The goal of our efforts has been to measure this intermittency as precisely as possible.
 Whether a project is successful or not is largely driven by the amount of energy it is producing”.